WojcioTrue/particle_background/README.md

 ## General Information
 - Smooth animation for background particles.
-- Getting better understanding how many elements can be generated, animated and modified.
+- Getting better understanding how particles can be generated, animated and modified.